-As an active member of coalitions in support of research with non-human animals, APA and its Committee on Animal Research Ethics advocated with the Senate Appropriations Subcommittee on Labor-Health and Human Services-Education to respond to anti-animal research language that had appeared in the House version of the Labor-HHS bill earlier this year.
+APA and its partner organizations in Supporting Truth about Animal Research: A Coalition of Scientific Societies and its Committee on Animal Research Ethics advocated with the Senate Appropriations Subcommittee on Labor-Health and Human Services-Education to respond to anti-animal research language that had appeared in the House version of the Labor-HHS bill earlier this year.
 The Senate subcommittee responded favorably with language that addresses the concerns of NIH-supported animal researchers on post-research adoption of animals in research and primate research.

 In language on p.
 115 of the Labor-HHS-Education report, the Senate Appropriations Committee expresses concern about calls to create more regulatory burden and prescriptive requirements for extramural research facilities across the country.
 On p.
 121 of the same document, the committee expresses support for primate research and asks NIH to provide additional information on its plans to make available and safely transport primates for research: